Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 By clicking on some of the links above, you will leave the Chime website and be directed to a third-party website.
 The privacy practices of those third parties may differ from those of Chime.
 We recommend you review the privacy statements of those third party websites, as Chime is not responsible for those third parties' privacy or security practices.

-1 Early access to direct deposit tax refund depends on the timing of the submission of the tax payment file from the government payer.
+2 Early access to direct deposit funds depends on the timing of the submission of the payment file from the payer.
+We generally make these funds available on the day the payment file is received, which may be up to 2 days earlier than the scheduled payment date.

 4 A tax refund may only be direct deposited into an account that is in your name.
 This means that if you file a joint return, the name of the primary filer must match the name on the account.
 If a tax refund is directed to an account that is not in your name, it may be rejected and returned to the IRS.
 No more than three electronic refunds can be deposited into a single financial account or prepaid card.
 If you exceed this limit you will receive notice from the IRS and a paper check refund.